Area Status: Open

-There are 18 sites that will accommodate tents and small trailers.
+There are 18 first-come, first-served campsites that accommodate tents and small trailers.
 A maximum of eight people are allowed per site.
 Campsite 8 is oversized and accomodates up to 15 people.
 Campsites 15 - 18 are walk in sites for tents.
 Picnic tables, fire grates, vault toilets and trash services are provided at each campsite.
 There is no drinking water, electricity, hook-ups, dump stations, or showers.
 Please remember to bring water.

 Campsite fees are $13 per night (the double campsite is $26).
-Interagency Senior, Interagency Access, Golden Age and Golden Access passes provide cardholders a 50% discount on campground fees.
-This campground is not reservable.
+Interagency Senior, Interagency Access, Golden Age and Golden Access passes provide cardholders a 50% discount on campground fees (this discount only applies to single campsites).

 From Nederland, head west on Colorado Highway 72 for approximately seven miles.
 Look for the University of Colorado Mountain Research Station sign and turn west onto National Forest System Road 298.
 This route is gated during the winter.
 This road is a five-mile, native-surfaced road.
 A high clearance vehicle is recommended.